 Storing in a Plastic Bag vs No Bag

 Many stores sell pre-sliced apples in plastic bags.
-With this fun experiment, have your kids test to see how apples placed in Ziploc bags compare to ones being left out in the open.
+With this fun experiment, have your kids test to see how apples placed in plastic bags compare to ones being left out in the open.

 Other Browning Fruits